ofhope/git-commands/README.md

 - `git purge` clean up task deleting all branches merged into master.
 - `git info` display branches colour coded by merged status.
 - `git main` checks for master or main branch, exits with error if none or both are found.
 - `git mv-branch` built to support the switch from `master` to `main` branch on git repos.
 For a more inclusive tech industry.
-Also supports migrating arbitrary branches from one name space to another. `git migrate` assumes `git mirgrate master main`.
+Also supports migrating arbitrary branches from one name space to another. `git mv-branch` assumes `git mv-branch master main`.
 Steps involved are.
   1. Check your current branch status
   2. Checkout deprecated branch
   3. Branch to new namespace